 Every now and then you see envelope mailers that have holes or tears with the dice having fallen out during transit.
 Apparently this can happen if envelopes get caught in automatic mail sorting machines.
 There is probably no good way to completely avoid this ever happening, but it helps if you put your dice in small zip-lock bags and tape them to something larger in the envelope, such as a piece of paper or cardboard.

-Best practice in dice trading is to use a shipping option with tracking.
+Best practice in dice trading is to use a shipping option with tracking, in the US this is usually the USPS First Class option with tracking.
+(Do not send dice as a standard letter!)
 For higher value trades or sales, insurance is also recommended.
 Be aware of what that will cost you, especially if you’re trading internationally.
 A padded envelope with tracking to other countries can easily cost you $10 or more.
 If you’re not comfortable paying this much for shipping, indicate this in your trade post or limit your trade to domestic or a certain region only.

 International Trades and Sales